fastify/fastify-oauth2/README.md

 ### Schema configuration

 You can specify your own schema for the `startRedirectPath` end-point.
-It allows you to create a well-documented document when using `fastify-swagger` together.
+It allows you to create a well-documented document when using `@fastify/swagger` together.
 Note: `schema` option will override the `tags` option without merging them.

 ```js